 I’ll see you further on up the road in our Father’s house

-So…we’ve got these two cats named Ramona & Beezus.
-What a pair they are.
+We’ve got these two cats named Ramona & Beezus.
+Talk about double trouble.

 Now take it easy.
-This isn’t gonna’ be some lame post expecting the reader to interrupt their day with the antics of a boring ass pet.
+This isn’t gonna’ be some lame blog expecting the reader to interrupt their day and salivate over the antics of boring ass cats.

 Pets are cool.
-But I’m not one of the animal rights activists flooding social media about their elevation to sainthood.
-Animals are animals, and I’ve always been more of a dog guy.
+However, I’m not one of the animal rights activists flooding social media in a quest for their elevation to sainthood.
+Animals are animals, Period.
+Besides, I’ve always been more of a dog guy.
 However, upon meeting these two felonious felines, one is struck by how approachable and tolerant Beezus is.
 She’s more like a little puppy.
 You can pick her up and rock her furry eyes to sleep.
 A real cozy lover she is.
 The only irritating thing she pulls on a regular basis is to prowl table & counter-tops in the dead of night, taking great glee at knocking stuff on the floor…just to hear it fall.
 Glasses, drinks, candles…you name it.
 Everything is fair game.
 She’s also somewhat of a bread junkie.
 Her jones for it is ravenous, necessitating the use of a metal bread box to keep her away.
 Other than that, she’s neat, clean, and fun to be around.
 In the dysfunctional family of roles, Beezus is…

 “The Purrfect Child”